stefanoborini/pep-keyword/PEP-XXX.rst

    In this case, the index operation would return a basis set at the chosen level of accuracy (represented by the parameter Z).
-The reason behind an indexing is that the BasisSet object could be internally represented as a numeric table, where rows are associated to individual elements (e.g. row 0:5 to element 1, row 5:8 to element 2) and each column is associated to a given degree of accuracy (e.g. first column is low accuracy, second column is medium accuracy etc).
+The reason behind an indexing is that the BasisSet object could be internally represented as a numeric table, where rows (the "coefficient" axis) are associated to individual elements (e.g. row 0:5 contains coefficients for element 1, row 5:8 coefficients for element 2) and each column is associated to a given degree of accuracy ("accuracy" or "Z" axis) (e.g. first column is low accuracy, second column is medium accuracy etc).

 2. To provide a more communicative meaning to the index, preventing e.g. accidental